42wim/Scoop-core/README.md

 Refer to `shovel help config` how to adjust aria2 specific configuration.

-## Applications installed by scoop
+## Applications installed by Shovel

-The applications that install best with Scoop are commonly called "portable" applications: i.e. compressed program files that run stand-alone when extracted and do not have side-effects like changing the registry or putting files outside the program directory.
+The applications that install best with Shovel are commonly called "portable" applications: i.e. compressed program files that run stand-alone when extracted and do not have side-effects like changing the registry or putting files outside the program directory.

 Since installers are common, Shovel supports them too (and their uninstallers).